microsoft/vscode/extensions/json-language-features/server/README.md

 The JSON language server supports requests on documents of language id `json` and `jsonc`.
 - `json` documents are parsed and validated following the [JSON specification](https://tools.ietf.org/html/rfc7159).
-- `jsonc` documents additionally accept single line (`//`) and multi-line comments (`/* ... */`) and accepts trailing commas.
+- `jsonc` documents additionally accept single line (`//`) and multi-line comments (`/* ... */`).
 JSONC is a VSCode specific file format, intended for VSCode configuration files, without any aspirations to define a new common file format.

 The server implements the following capabilities of the language server protocol: